 This a humanoid species has a natural tendency to want to understand things and use their knowledge to create things, either to research more or as a form of art.
 They have two genders: Ash and Ember.
 The Ash gender is more dedicated to information and reasoning, they are unstoppable creative forces.
 They have a sense of morality, but their understanding of it is abstract, and they often find themselves confused as to what is ethical.
 The Ember gender is more dedicated to ethics and creativity, they are immovable entities of reason and thought.
 This species is nomad, and they explore the world to get knowledge from it and create things.
 They form different groups that reunite every 12 years to celebrate the knowledge they got and the new questions to answer.
 During each celebration, a big question is announced, which will serve as a guide for them to know what to work on until the next generation.

 In a healthy ash-ember relationship, they constantly push against each other.
-The idea is to make sure the other doesn’t make sure, and to make sure they don’t get stuck in their own narrowed perspective.
-This musnt not feel like a chore – the idea is that they want to find someone who feels comfortable taking care about you and who you feel comfortable taking care of.
-They work towards the same goals, on the same projects, but pushing agisnt each other until they reach a stable point to work together.
+The idea is to make sure the other doesn't overwork themselves, and to make sure they don't get stuck in their own narrowed perspective.
+This musn't feel like a chore - the idea is that they want to find someone who feels comfortable taking care about you and who you feel comfortable taking care of.
+They work towards the same goals, on the same projects, but pushing agaisnt each other until they reach a stable point to work together.

 There are three ways they can be close to each other: as rivals, as friends and as colleagues. its important to note that they don't interpret these as only relationship dynamics, these are ways that you can feel towards others.
 Note that only rivals and colleagues are mutually exclusive.